loopbackio/loopback-next/docs/site/Defining-the-API-using-design-first-approach.md

 ---
 lang: en
-title: 'Defining and validating the API'
+title: 'Defining the API using design-first approach'
 keywords: LoopBack 4.0, LoopBack 4
 tags:
 sidebar: lb4_sidebar
-permalink: /doc/en/lb4/Defining-and-validating-the-API.html
+permalink: /doc/en/lb4/Defining-the-API-using-design-first-approach.html
 summary:
 ---

 {% include important.html content="The top-down approach for building LoopBack
 applications is not yet fully supported.
 Therefore, the steps outlined in this page are outdated and may not work out of the box.
 They will be revisited after our MVP release.
 "%}

-## Define the API
+## Define the API from top to bottom (design-first)

 ### Start with data